readwritetools/rwt-sitenav/readme.md

 Sometimes you need to provide your website visitors with quick access to a large quantity of pages without cluttering the main reading area of the page.

-The <span>rwt-sitenav</span> web component does this by keeping the menu off the left-hand side of the page until the user needs it.
+The <span>rwt-sitenav</span> DOM component does this by keeping the menu off the left-hand side of the page until the user needs it.
 The menu is activated, sliding over the page content, when the user clicks on the hamburger menu button.
 Activation may also be initiated through the component's `toggleMenu`